VanessaMancia/Azure-Introduction/README.md

 - From your own computer, RDP back into “windows-vm”
 - Inspect the failures and successes (Security Log for RDP, Application Log for SQL)
 - Take note of the EventIDs, messaging, Source IP Addresses, etc.

 ---

+<h2/>Azure Active Directory Overview (Users, Groups, and Access Management)<h2/>

+<h3>Actions and Observations</h3>

+- Configure and Observe Tenant-Level Global Reader
+- Create a user within Azure Active Directory (AAD) (username: globalreaderjohn)
+- Assign Tenant-Level Global Reader
+- In a new browser/incognito, log in as globalreaderjohn and observe result of being a Tenant Level “Global Reader”
+- Close browser/incognito when satisfied

+- Configure and Observer Subscription Reader
+- Back in main browser, create another user within AAD  (username: subreaderjane)
+- Assign Subscription-Level Reader
+- In a new browser/incognito, log in as subreaderjane and observe result of being a Subscription Level “Global Reader”
+- Close browser/incognito when satisfied

+- Configure and Observe Resource Group Contributor (like an admin)
+- Back in main browser, create another user within AAD  (username: rgcontributordave)
+- Create a new resource group called “Permissions-Tester”
+- Assign Resource Group-level Contributor
+- For our resource group (RG-Cyber-Lab), assign Contributor Permissions
+- In a new browser/incognito, log in as rgcontributordave and observe result of being a Subscription Level Reader
+- Observe the result of being a Resource Group Level Contributor

   *Welcome to Cybersecurity* your journey starts here!